-Check traffic thoroughly in all directions.

-Decelerate and yield to any pedestrians and traffic in the intersection.

-Do not change lanes while proceeding through the intersection.

-Keep your hands on the wheel.
+- · Check traffic thoroughly in all directions. - Decelerate and yield to any pedestrians and traffic in the intersection. - Do not change lanes while proceeding through the intersection. - Keep your hands on the wheel.

-Once through the intersection:
+Section 13 - On-road Driving Version: July 2017 Once through the intersection:

-Continue checking mirrors and traffic.

-Accelerate smoothly and change gears as necessary.
+- Continue checking mirrors and traffic. - Accelerate smoothly and change gears as necessary.